-The College of Law for student access scholarship opportunities from outside organizations; many are from specific bar associations or other community associations focused on a diverse population.
+NSU College of Law provides a variety of scholarship opportunities from outside organizations.
+Many such opportunities are from specific bar associations or other community associations focused on diversity in the legal profession.

-NSU Affirmative Action / Equal Opportunity policy seeks to employ qualified members of minority groups and ensures that no discriminatory hiring or employment practices shall exist.
-In line with this policy, all employees will be provided an equal opportunity to be considered for promotion or transfer regardless of race, color, religion, creed, age, sex, sexual orientation, disability, political affiliation or belief, national origin, veteran status or marital status – if they satisfy the education (or equivalent) and experience requirements for the position.
+According to its Affirmative Action/Equal Opportunity policy, NSU undertakes affirmative action by employing qualified members of minority groups and ensuring the absence of discriminatory hiring or employment practices.
+In line with this policy, all employees will be provided an equal opportunity to be considered for promotion or transfer regardless of race, color, religion, creed, age, sex, sexual orientation, disability, political affiliation or belief, national origin, veteran status, or marital status – if they satisfy the education (or equivalent) and experience requirements for the position.
+NSU Law reaffirms its commitment to diversity in its recruitment process beginning with clear, affirmative statements in job postings for faculty.
+This year, the Appointments Committee members attended a webinar on enhancing diversity in the recruitment process.
+In addition, NSU Law reaches out to affinity bar organizations to seek diverse applicants.
+Furthermore, NSU Law monitors the diversity of its interview candidates to make sure there is an inclusive hiring process.

 The NSU Henderson Counseling Services includes the following statement in their Mission Statement: “The center staff will provide students with an opportunity to develop personal insight, identify and solve problems, and implement positive strategies to better manage their lives both academically and personally.
 They will be sensitive to issues of cultural diversity including but not limited to age, race, gender, sexual orientation, nationality and religion.”
-Clinical staff bios included work with identity issues and transitions.
+The Registration Portal for new patients includes the following categories under Gender: Female; Transgender (FTM), Genderqueer, Male, Transgender (MTF), Choose not to disclose, Other and Unknown.
+The Portal also includes the following categories under sexual orientation: Straight or Heterosexual; Bisexual; Lesbian, gay or homosexual; Choose not to disclose; Other; and Unknown.
+These categories and the clinical staff bios show that this counseling service works with identity issues and transitions.

-Two separate single restrooms located in our second-floor faculty wing, also open for students are labelled with unisex signage and is available for all to use.
-Here is a picture of the sign and the door signs are being changed to mirror it.
+Two separate single restrooms located in our second-floor faculty wing, also open for students are labelled with unisex signage and are available for all to use.
+Here is a picture of the sign and the door signs have been changed in the last year to mirror it.

 Nova Southeastern University undergraduate campus has gender neutral and inclusive restrooms.
-A gender-neutral restroom has been designated in the College of Law building and signage to notify the community of this restroom will be installed within the next month.
-The law school maintains gender-segregated restrooms in part because there is an antiquated Florida Plumbing Code that requires very specific ratios of all male and all female bathrooms in public accommodations.
+A gender-neutral restroom has been designated in the College of Law building and signage to notify the community of this restroom has been installed in the last year.
+The law school maintains gender-segregated restrooms in part because there is an antiquated Florida Plumbing Code (Section 403) that requires very specific ratios of male and female bathroom fixtures in public accommodations.
+This code also regulates gender neutral bathrooms.
+However, there is no restroom use policy in place at Nova Southeastern University.

 The Lambda Law Society is the active law student organization that is supported by both the College of Law administration and the University Student Affairs Office who manages funding of the student organizations.
 The Lambda Law Society mission statement is as follows: